-Once you determine the proposed modification terms, you must ensure that the modified principal and interest payment is less than the pre-modified principal and interest payment.
+Once you determine the proposed modification terms, you must ensure that the modified principal and interest payment is less than the current contractual principal and interest payment.
 In addition, you must ensure that the post-modification housing expense-to-income ratio is equal to or greater than 10 percent and less than or equal to 55 percent.

-The determination that the Standard Modification results in: (1) a principal and interest payment reduction less than the pre-modified principal and interest payment, and (2) a housing expense-to-income ratio that is greater than or equal to 10 percent or less than or equal to 55 percent is based upon the monthly payment calculated for the trial period.
+The determination that the Standard Modification results in: (1) a principal and interest payment reduction less than the current contractual principal and interest payment, and (2) a housing expense-to-income ratio that is greater than or equal to 10 percent or less than or equal to 55 percent is based upon the monthly payment calculated for the trial period.
 These two eligibility requirements are not applicable when the final modification agreement is prepared.

 For the Home Affordable Modification program (HAMP), you must complete only the steps in the waterfall necessary to reach a specific modified payment that results in a post-modification housing expense-to-income ratio that is close to but not below 31 percent.